mettafive/applied-spiral-dynamics/README.md

 ## Contributing

-We're looking for developers excited about:
-- Building the first unlearning platform
+We're looking for developers excited about building the first unlearning platform
-- Creating the largest developmental psychology dataset ever assembled
-- Agentic AI with persistent memory
-- Bottom-up AI alignment through development
-- Privacy-preserving recommendation systems
-- Real-time 3D visualization
-- Infrastructure that returns data ownership to users

 Questions?
 Open an issue or reach out.

 ---

 **Status:** Active development
-**Timeline:** 2 weeks to Edge City demo
+**Timeline:** 2 weeks to Edge City demo  (13/11/2025) **License:** TBD
-**License:** TBD